MChecaH/osu-wiki/news/2025/2025-04-01-osustable-updates-april-1-2025.md

 ### Editor

 - **The session may be terminated if [BanchoBot](https://osu.ppy.sh/users/3) dislikes the map.** This will ensure a minimum level of quality for all maps being uploaded to the platform.
 Moreover, BanchoBot's very reasonable standards will force mappers to learn, else they risk losing access to the editor.
 - **Map previews have been removed.** Users will be met with a brand new osu!
 Integrated Development Environment (o!IDE) where they'll be able to manually edit their beatmaps from `.osu` files instead.
+- **Objects will not be able to be placed on coordinates with prime numbers.** We believe prime numbers are only really useful on [public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography) and have no place in a rhythm game like osu!.
+Mappers can find a comprehensive list of banned numbers [here](https://www.mathematical.com/primelist1to100kk.html).
+Any object placed on a banned coordinate will cause the game to crash and any progress, saved or unsaved, will be lost.

 ### Gameplay